The International Student Support Team Code of Practice

 - The provision of that information is required by law

-- In the view of the International Student Support Manager and/or Student Support and Development Manager there is a serious risk of harm to our client or to others.
+- In the view of the International Student Support Manager and/or Head of Student Support and Development there is a serious risk of harm to our client or to others.

 In circumstances where information has to be shared, the Advisers will ensure that such discussions take place in an appropriate environment – and not normally outside the University, except when seeking additional advice from an external adviser.